-If you do develop Afib, the specialists from our Heart Rhythm Disorders Program can create an individualized treatment plan for you based on your age, overall health, and other factors.
+If you do develop Afib, the specialists from our Cardiac Arrhythmia Service can create an individualized treatment plan for you based on your age, overall health, and other factors.
 Treatment for Afib may include medications or interventions.
 Call or request a Virtual Visit to speak with a clinician at 857-386-0378.

 It can be.
 Atrial fibrillation that is inherited is called familial atrial fibrillation.
 Brigham and Women’s Heart and Vascular Genetics Program is on the forefront of research into the molecular basis for genetic cardiac disease and applying that knowledge to the clinical setting, enhancing the care of patients and their families.